 By Joseph R. Biden Jr.

-The writer, a senator from Delaware, is the senior Democratic member of the Foreign Relations Committee.
+The writer is a senator from Delaware and the ranking Democrat on the Foreign Relations Committee.